mlikhitha33-ship-it/ercot-price-forecasting/README.md

 **Missing hours**

-Eight hours are missing across 7.5 years — the DST spring-forward hours where clocks skip from 2am to 3am.
+Eight hours are missing across 7.5 years - The DST spring-forward hours where clocks skip from 2am to 3am.
 The hour does not exist in the market so no imputation was done.

 **Negative prices**